tempelaar-team/qc_lab/docs/user_guide/defaults.rst

     :rtype: np.ndarray((batch_size, sim.model.constants.num_classical_coordinates), dtype=complex)

 By default, QC Lab uses a Markov-chain Monte Carlo implementation of the Metropolis-Hastings algorithm to sample a Boltzmann distribution corresponding to
-`sim.model.h_c` at the temperature `sim.model.constants.temp` assuming `kB=1`.
+`sim.model.h_c` at the temperature `sim.model.constants.kBT` assuming `kB=1`.
 We encourage caution and further validation before using it on arbitrary classical potentials as fine-tuning of the algorithm parameters may be required to obtain reliable results.

 The implementation utilizes with a single random walker in `sim.model.constants.num_classical_coordinates` dimensions or `sim.model.constants.num_classical_coordinates`